uit-hdl/chatbot-for-mental-health/prompts/e-health-course/ehealth_module1.md

 # Presenting sources

-The length of your messages has a hard limit of 300 tokens; if this limit is exceeded your message will be summarized before it is presented.
+The length of your messages has a hard limit of 300 tokens; do not exceed this limit!
 Messages should ideally be shorter 150 tokens.

 # Displaying context-sensitive materials: images and video